th-we/deskflow-wiki/Build-Guide.md

 Windows development is difficult because of environment variables and caching.

-If you have a problem, these steps first:
+If you have a problem, try these steps first:

-1. Deleting the `build` dir
+1. Delete the `build` dir
-2. Restarting your IDE or Terminal
+2. Restart your IDE or Terminal
-3. Re-installing Visual Studio Community Edition
+3. Re-install Visual Studio Community Edition

 ### On Linux: `ERROR: File "setup.py" not found.`